By Neil Merrett

 The level Car Creeper was designed by the player ‘op gamer 2’.
 The Super Mario Maker 2 Course ID for the level is – 3GM-9DS-NLG

 What is a videogame between friends?
-With the recent release of Super Mario Maker 2, the answer is a lot more open than one could have been conceived during the digital plumber’s ’80s heyday.
+With the recent release of Super Mario Maker 2, the answer is a lot more open and complex than one could have been imagined during the digital plumber’s ’80s heyday.

 Here we have an official Nintendo title that builds on years of mostly well meaning, albeit very illegal fan-made games that mimic and even modify existing programming assets used in numerous Mario games to create ever more outlandish and challenging levels.

 The Super Mario Maker series is intended to allow mainstream audiences to make levels of a simplistic or epic scope that not only recreate, but in some ways subvert one of the gaming world’s most reliable and dependable series.
 Entirely new gameplay experiences are possible beyond even the imagination of Nintendo’s own creative team.

 They have opened up the experience to the world, and with some very sensible restrictions on what can be said or produced, given control of the game’s content to an unpredictable and unknowable audience.